placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `apimDefinition.roleAssignments.delegatedManagedIdentityResourceId`

-Delegated managed identity resource ID.
+Delegated managed identity resource ID (when applicable).

 - Required: No
 - Type: string

 ### Parameter: `apimDefinition.roleAssignments.description`

-Description of the assignment.
+Description for the role assignment.

 - Required: No
 - Type: string

 ### Parameter: `apimDefinition.roleAssignments.name`

-Name of the role assignment.
+Name of the role assignment (GUID or custom).

 - Required: No
 - Type: string